 An advocacy group, Green Pet-Burial Society has been making a push for "whole-family" cemeteries that make it easy and ecologically responsible to be buried with your pet — be it a dog, cat, bunny, bird, rat, or even a horse.

 Project founder Eric Greene said via email:

 "Conservation whole-family cemeteries bring together two concepts and practices, whole-family cemeteries and conservation burial grounds, into a singular experience that is beautiful in its simplicity, and exceedingly comforting to the bereaved.
 What is key is that the pet remains aren't buried as property or 'grave goods' but as family members and this relationship is recognized and honored.

 Earth burials are an unexpected strategy for protecting/restoring the land as a wildlife preserve.
 In addition to protecting the environment and keeping families together, something else occurs — we experience ourselves as part of the earth and our connections with all animals is strengthened."

 I've written about innovative green burial practices here at 13.7 before, most recently the Capsula Mundi organic pod burial.
 The difference with Greene's project, of course, is that nonhuman animals are involved.
-Greene mentioned something I'd heard about before — that, nearing death, some people have their pets put down.
-(He used the word "euthanasia," but I prefer "put down" because I don't think that kind of event constitutes "a good death" for the animal.)
+Greene mentioned something I'd heard about before — that, nearing death, some people have their relatively healthy pets put down prematurely.
+(While many commonly use the word "euthanize" in such cases, I prefer "put down" because I don't think that kind of event constitutes "a good death" for the animal.)
 This happens, in part, because the person worries about what will happen to the animal after they die and, in part, because they envision an eternal rest together.

 "With whole family cemeteries," Greene notes, "we can convince pet owners that their pet's remains can still be buried with them, but at a later time.
 We also encourage people to arrange for a pet trust or other arrangement for the care of their pet."